ameyasambhus/recallforge/README.md

 ## How RecallForge Works

 1. **Create a Card:** Enter a **question and answer** for each topic you learn.
 Each card represents knowledge you want to retain.
+   - **AI-Assisted Learning:** When logging your daily study, type in questions about what you learned.
+The **Gemini API** can automatically generate comprehensive answers, making it faster to create revision cards.
 2. **Organize by Subject:** Group cards into **folders based on subjects**.
 This allows you to filter and focus reviews on specific subjects or topics
 3. **Intelligent Scheduling:** Each card is automatically assigned a review schedule using the **SM-2 algorithm**.
 4. **Daily Reviews:** Visit the **Review Section** to see cards due for review.
 Attempt to recall each answer.